fltk/fltk/README.MSWindows.txt

   ./configure

-ADVANCED: type "./configure --help" to get a complete list of optional configurations parameters.
-These should be pretty self-explenatory.
+ADVANCED: type "./configure --help" to get a complete list of optional configuration parameters.
+These should be pretty self-explanatory.
 Some more details can be found in README.
 :END_ADVANCED